We're sorry, but an error occurred while handling your request.

 cards.xml to your computer, which we'll need in the next step.

 At this point, you're ready to automatically fill your order into MPC!
 First, download the tool from GitHub.
 The tool is compiled for Windows, macOS, and Linux.
 One extra step is required to run the tool on macOS and Linux - see the instructions here.
 You only need to download the executable, not the zipped-up the source code.
-Make sure you have Google Chrome installed on your computer as well.
+Make sure you have Google Chrome (or another supported browser) installed on your computer as well.

 cards.xml file into the same folder as the executable and run it.